 3) Reduces risk of heart disease

 The good news for moderate wine drinkers is that limited and regular consumption of red wine is found to indicate notably increased levels of good HDL cholesterol and decreased systolic and diastolic blood pressure, triglycerides, and LDL cholesterol in their bodies.
-This protects and improves heart functioning and ensures prevention of any heart diseases.
+This protects and improves heart functioning and ensures the prevention of any heart diseases.
 Also, polyphenols in rosé wine are found to help lower LDL or bad cholesterol.
 It is also believed that polyphenols and resveratrol in rosé wine help to thin the blood and raise HDL cholesterol thus aiding heart functioning.
-Two glasses of your favorite white wine per day can reduce the risk of heart disease by at least 25 percent.
+Two glasses of your favourite white wine per day can reduce the risk of heart disease by at least 25 percent.

 4) Improves bone density